Amir Garrett: Cincinnati Reds

-Garrett began the 2013 baseball season with Billings, but was promoted to the Dayton Dragons of the Class A Midwest League in July.
+Garrett began the 2013 baseball season with Billings, but was promoted to the Dayton Dragons of the Single–A Midwest League in July.
 He finished the season with a 5.15 ERA, 32 strikeouts, and 26 walks in 57 2/3 innings.
 He returned to Dayton for the start of the 2014 season.
 In August 2014, Garrett decided to quit basketball and withdraw from Cal-State Northridge in order to focus on baseball.
 He had a 7–8 record and a 3.65 ERA in 27 games started, and the Reds added him to their 40-man roster after the season.
-He began the 2015 season with the Daytona Tortugas of the Class A-Advanced Florida State League (FSL), and was chosen to represent the Reds at the 2015 All-Star Futures Game.
+He began the 2015 season with the Daytona Tortugas of the High–A Florida State League (FSL), and was chosen to represent the Reds at the 2015 All-Star Futures Game.
 Garrett finished the 2015 season with a 2.44 ERA and 133 strikeouts for Daytona, and with Jacob Faria, was named the Co-FSL Pitcher of the Year.

-Garrett opened the 2016 season with the Pensacola Blue Wahoos of the Class AA Southern League.
-The Reds promoted him to the Louisville Bats of the Class AAA International League in June.
+Garrett opened the 2016 season with the Pensacola Blue Wahoos of the Double–A Southern League.
+The Reds promoted him to the Louisville Bats of the Triple–A International League in June.
 He was named to appear in the 2016 All-Star Futures Game.
 He finished 2016 with a 7–8 record and a 2.55 ERA.

 Garrett made the Reds' Opening Day roster in 2017.
 In his major league debut on April 7 against the St. Louis Cardinals, Garrett went six shutout innings, giving up just two hits and earning the win in the Reds 2–0 victory over the Cardinals.

-On May 7, 2017, Garrett was optioned down to Reds AAA affiliate Louisville Bats, RHP Barrett Astin was recalled.
-On May 25, 2017, Garrett was placed on the 10-day disabled list due to right hip inflammation.
+On May 7, Garrett was optioned down to the Reds' Triple–A affiliate, the Louisville Bats, after Barrett Astin was recalled.
+On May 25, Garrett was placed on the 10-day disabled list due to right hip inflammation.
 Garrett was optioned and recalled multiple times during the season.
 In 14 starts for Louisville he was 2–4 with a 5.72 ERA, and in 16 games (14 starts) for Cincinnati, he compiled a 3–8 record and 7.39 ERA.

 Garrett began the 2018 season in the Cincinnati bullpen.
 In 66 games, he was 1–2 with a 4.29 ERA and 71 strikeouts in 63 innings.

 In an April 7, 2019, game against the Pittsburgh Pirates, Garrett was ejected after his role in a bench clearing incident involving Chris Archer, Derek Dietrich, Yasiel Puig, David Bell, Keone Kela, and Felipe Vázquez.
 Garrett was involved in another bench clearing incident against the Pirates on July 30, charging the Pirates dugout and throwing punches at players in the dugout.
 Garrett was ejected along with Puig, Archer, Francisco Cervelli, Kyle Crick, and Trevor Williams.
 On August 1, 2019, Garrett was suspended for 8 games.

 In 2020 for Cincinnati, Garrett appeared in 21 games, recording a 2.45 ERA with 26 strikeouts in 18 1/3 innings pitched.
 Garrett had a 6.04 ERA in 63 appearances in 2021.